elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

    :math:`\{ (x_i,\omega_i) \;|\; \omega_i \in (a,b] \}`.

-As of now, all three approaches start with Householder tridiagonalization (ala ``HermitianTridiag``) and then call Matthias Petschow and Paolo Bientinesi's PMRRR for the tridiagonal eigenvalue problem.
+As of now, all three approaches start with Householder tridiagonalization (ala :cpp:func:`HermitianTridiag`) and then call Matthias Petschow and Paolo Bientinesi's PMRRR for the tridiagonal eigenvalue problem.

 .. note::

-   Please see the *Tuning parameters* section for information on optimizing the reduction to tridiagonal form, as it is the dominant cost in all of Elemental's Hermitian eigensolvers.
+   Please see the :ref:`lapack-tuning` section for information on optimizing the reduction to tridiagonal form, as it is the dominant cost in all of Elemental's Hermitian eigensolvers.